molab-itp/content-2023-Fa/weeks/11_proposal.md

 - [99-Flag-Flow](https://github.com/molab-itp/99-Flag-Flow.git)

+  - workflow Swift in other environs
-  - exploring svg -- yet another web language
+  - svg -- yet another web language
+  - using Swift for preparing assets in the command line

 - Pair up to update your final project proposal in your wiki page.